DallanQ/dominion/QA.md

 > When you trash a card from your hand, does it have to be an Action card, or can it be any type?
 Additionally, when you purchase a replacement card, can it be any card type, such as a Treasure or Victory card?

 It depends on what is causing you to trash the card.
 Most cards say "Trash a card from your hand" so it can be any card.
-However, Death Cart from the Dark Ages expansion specifically says you must trash an action card.
-Same for the Advance event card from Empires, it says trash an action card.

 [stacking-actions](https://boardgamegeek.com/thread/923455/stacking-actions)